 A comprehensive Wellness Program has been established for employees, which includes a professionally staffed, fully equipped fitness center.
-Day care is available adjacent to he College campus and provides flexible, extended hours for employees and students.
+Day care is available adjacent to the college campus and provides flexible, extended hours for employees and students.

 The Immigration Reform and Control Act of 1986 requires all prospective employees to provide proof of identity and eligibility to work in the United States before an offer of employment can be extended.

 Position assignments of all Lee College District employees are subject to the regulations and procedures as set forth in Board Policy.
 Prior to the first day of employment for faculty and administrative employees, an official transcript of all college work completed must be on file with the Lee College Personnel Office.
-All technical/applied sciences applicants must provide verifications of employment as well as any licenses and/or certificates required for the position.
+All technical/applied sciences applicants must provide verification of employment as well as any licenses and/or certificates required for the position.
 These will be kept in the Lee College Personnel Office.
 All information on the application may be verified and references checked.
 Lee College will conduct criminal record checks on all security-sensitive positions.

 Lee College is an equal opportunity/affirmative action employer, which encourages applications from, qualifies females, minority groups, veterans, and disables individuals.
 It is the policy of Lee College to fully comply with the equal opportunity provisions of all applicable regulations and not to discriminate against any employee or applicant for employment because of gender, disability, race, color, age, religion, national origin or veteran status in areas such as recruitment, selections, training, promotion demotion, layoffs, terminations, rates of pay, or any other forms of compensation or benefits.